kitwaicloud/kitwaicloud.github.io/zeppelin/zeppelin.md

 ## Load sample data
 In the first paragraph, copy and paste the following line.
 Click on the play button and wait until the paragraph has finished executing.
-This paragraph executes commands in Bash shell (as denoted by %sh interpreter in the first line)
+This paragraph executes commands in Bash shell (as denoted by %sh interpreter in the first line).

 ```shell
 %sh